-You may want to start a chart like the one on the right as you develop your keywords.
+You may want to start a chart like the one below as you develop your keywords.
 Each column coincides with a main idea for your research question.

 Boolean operators can help your searching by expanding or limiting the results.
 The term is just a another way of describing using AND, OR, and NOT in your searches.

 By using an asterisk symbol (*) you can expand your results by increasing the number of spellings of a word that could be acceptable in the search.
 For example, in the image on the right, instead of only searching for the word "extremism", using the * symbol, the results will include words such as extremism, extremist, extreme and extremists and increase the number of search results.

 This may work better with some words more than others.
 Using this technique with "social media" would not have the same impact.